 - Can I use the bathroom at any time day or night?

 - Will I be able to access the Internet or send email?

 - What about listening to music?

 I immediately turned to the Internet and came across a number of websites offering federal prison survival guides.
 I purchased publications with titles like Surviving Jail!, Federal Prisons – Survive!, and Down Time.
-I read all of these prison books front to back.
-After a few months in federal prison, I came to realize that all of these federal prison books, while certainly offering some good information, had been severely flawed.
+I read all of these prison guides front to back.
+After a few months in federal prison, I came to realize that all of these federal prison guides, while certainly offering some good information, had been severely flawed.

 The three glaring flaws in all the prison